Competition between superconductivity and nematic order in high-$T_c$ superconductor: Summary and discussion

-We are grateful to Jian-Huang She for very helpful communications.
-G.Z.L. acknowledges financial support by the National Natural Science Foundation of China under grant No. 11074234 and the Visitors Program of MPIPKS at Dresden.
+\ack{We are grateful to Jian-Huang She for very helpful communications, and to Jing-Rong Wang for recent collaboration on relevant projects.
+G.Z.L. acknowledges support by the National Natural Science Foundation of China under grants No. 11074234 and No. 11274286, and the Visitors Program of MPIPKS at Dresden.}